TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR43 intersects AR7 twice in Harrison; both junctions are signed "AR 43 South"

-The two segments of AR244 are separated by a gap (along AR59) longer than either segment
+The two segments of AR244 in Washington County are separated by a gap (along AR59) longer than either segment

 AR253 intersects AR45 twice in Sebastian County; both junctions are signed "AR 253 North"